AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## ⚠️ Warnings

-Do not use Fn-4 without YogaSMC, it crashes the system.
+Do not press Fn-4 without installing YogaSMC, it crashes the system.

 Resetting NVRAM is reported to **brick** certain Thinkpads (X1 Extreme 1 and 2?) with certain BIOS versions.
 Most likely completely unrelated to this model, and other users report no issues, so take this warning as additional disclaimer of warranty.